leeanhvux21/heritagego/README.md

 *************************************
 HOW TO USE:
-    RIGHT-CLICK on index.html then select open with <your favorite browser>
+    RIGHT-CLICK on index.html then select OPEN WITH <your favorite browser>
     Highly-recommended browser: Lastest version of Google Chrome

 *************************************